Careers360 Logo

 The true statements about infrared rays is

-(i) It is used for weather forcasting.
+(i) It is used for weather forecasting.

 (ii) It need 700nm medium to propagate.

-The wavelength range of visible light is about
+The wavelength range of visible light is about____?

 Concepts Covered - 1